summonersRift/summonersrift.github.io/research.md

 is a parallel discrete-event simulator written in Python for rapid assessment and performance prediction of large-scale scientific applications on supercomputers.
-The proposed job scheduler simulator incorporates PPT's application models, and when coupled with the sufficiently detailed architecture models, can represent more realistic job runtime behaviors.
+The proposed job scheduler simulator incorporates PPTs application models, and when coupled with the sufficiently detailed architecture models, can represent more realistic job runtime behaviors.
 Consequently, the simulator can evaluate different job scheduling and task mapping algorithms on the